FeatureToggleStudy/halfpipe-docs/content/overview/_index.md

 ### GitHub Auth

-Authentication with Concourse and Vault uses GitHub Oauth.
+Authentication with Concourse and Vault uses GitHub OAuth.

 The way things are structured a "team" corresponds to a team in Github, a team in Concourse and a path in Vault.